School Testing Anxiety in Pennsylvania (2026): Helping Students Manage Stress & Emotional Pressure

 📱 2.
 Reduce Overstimulation

-Too much screen time can worsen anxiety and focus problems.
+Too much screen time can worsen anxiety, focus problems, sleep disruption, and emotional fatigue.

 ✔ Take breaks from social media